 Since both elements work hand-in-hand, it’s crucial to understand the differences between them before creating a website.

-In this article, we’re going to cover everything you need to know about domain and hosting and how they differ.
-Let’s dive right in.
+This article will cover everything you need to know about domain and hosting – how they work and how they differ from each other.

-A domain name consists of a second-level and top-level domain (TLD).
-Second level domains are the words or phrases that you come up with, while top-level domains are the extensions that follow.
+Generally, domain names are comprised of two main parts – a second-level domain (SLD) and a top-level domain (TLD).
+Second-level domains usually consist of words or phrases, while top-level domains are the predetermined extensions that follow.

 For example, in the case of google.com, the second-level domain is google, and .com is the TLD.